Docs

 Classification Corrections

-Correct a category on a priority and Circuit remembers.
+Correct a type on a priority and Circuit remembers.
 The correction applies to future feedback on the same theme.
-Even when new feedback arrives, the corrected category sticks.
+Even when new feedback arrives, the corrected type sticks.

 This means less time fixing classifications and more time building.
 The system adapts to how the team thinks about its product.